slott56/TigerShark/docs/source/architecture.rst

 :Application:
     A message is implemented as class in a module.
-    The class is used to load and dump (other terms are parse, deserialize, unmarshall) the text of messages in a variety of formats.
+    The class is used to load and dump (other terms are parse/unparse, deserialize/serialize, unmarshall/marshall) the text of messages in a variety of formats.

-    Often, this is "exchange" format to Python and Python to JSON conversions to parse a message and persist an easy-to-use copy.
+The most common use case is loading an  "exchange" format message to create Python objects.
+From here, Python to JSON conversions can persist an easy-to-use copy of the message.
-    It can also be JSON to Python and Python back to "exchange" format to create messages usable by other EDI applications.

 Developer's Perspective
 =======================

-The X12 standard is defined via :file:`.SEF` files; additional meta-definitions are used to manage the complexity.
-These files are proprietary, and not freely available.

-The PyX12 project has XML versions of these message definitions.

-An X12 message can have a complicated structure of loops, segments, composites and elements.
+An X12 message has a complicated structure of loops, segments, composites and elements.
-This makes it difficult to define a message type, and parse text that serializes an instance of a message type.

-See :ref:`design.class` and :ref:`design.parsing` for more on solutions.
+This is reflected in the message type definition, which depends on loop, segment, and composite definitions.

-There are several steps in the interpretation of a message:
+There are several layers in the interpretation of a message:

-1. The exchange format representation of a message.
-This is a big block of text.
+1. Exchange Format.
+This is a big block of text, sometimes with additional ``\n`` inserted after each segment separator.

-2. X12 Segments.
-It's relatively easy to decompose an X12 message into a sequence of segments and elements.
+2. X12 Segment Format.
+The segment separator can be used to decompose the exchange format into a sequence of segments.
+Each segment is a sequence of element and composite values.
+    Note that the loop structure is not an explicit part of this representation.

 3. The application's view of a Message that may be a Claim or Eligibility Request.
     This is a Python object definition that reflects the loops, segments, composites, and elements of the message.

+It's common practice to define common sets of code values, and common data types outside the messages.
+This is reflected in a :py:mod:`x12.common` module with these definitions.

+See :ref:`design.class` and :ref:`design.parsing` for more on solutions.

 X12 Message Definitions
 -----------------------

+The X12 standard is defined via :file:`.SEF` files; additional meta-definitions are used to manage the exchange of messages, versioning, and other considerations.
+These files are proprietary, and not freely available.

 There are two sources for X12 message definitions, in addition to the customer's Implementation Guide.